Here's an explanation of the charges and events you might see on your statement:

 If you don't pay at least the minimum amount by the due date on your statement, you'll incur an administration charge of £12.
 Missed/late payments will be recorded on your credit file and may have a negative impact on your ability to obtain credit in the future.

 If you have a credit account and choose to spread the cost of your payments, you'll incur an interest charge.
-To find out more, please click here
+Please see Can you tell me more about my interest charge? for more information.

 You will be charged a standard fee for the delivery of your parcel.
 If you opt for additional services, such as next day delivery, the cost will increase.
 Our delivery options can be found on our website.